mattdton/Somatic-shortV-nf/README.md

   - [Description](#description)

 Somatic-shortV-nf is a Nextflow pipeline for identifying somatic short variant events in Illumina short read whole genome sequence data.
 We have followed the [GATK Best practices](https://gatk.broadinstitute.org/hc/en-us/articles/360035894731-Somatic-short-variant-discovery-SNVs-Indels-) .
-The input to this pipeline are the per sample "g.vcf" files which are generated using [nf-core/sarek](https://nf-co.re/sarek).

 There are three main steps in the process of calling Somatic Short Variants:

 (1) **Creation of Somatic short variants Panel of Normals (PoN)** :
+:wrench: This pipeline is currently under development :wrench:
 <br>This involves converting the Normal BAMs to PON.
 The PON's are -
   * Made from normal samples i.e. the samples derived from healthy tissue and
   * Their main purpose is to capture recurrent technical artifacts in order to improve the results of the variant calling analysis.
-  * Please use the github repository [SomaticShortV_makePON-nf](https://github.com/Sydney-Informatics-Hub/SomaticShortV_makePON-nf) to create the PoN.
+  * Please use the github repository [SomaticShortV_makePON-nf](https://github.com/Sydney-Informatics-Hub/Somatic-shortV-makePON-nf) to create the PoN.
 <br>

 (2) **Call the somatic short variants for a Tumor-Normal pair** :